apache/pekko-persistence-r2dbc/design-notes.md

 What offset shall be used for the Projection queries?
 A database sequence is not good because it becomes a single point of bottleneck on the write path, and it doesn't have much guarantees for monotonically increasing without gaps anyway.

 A rich offset that tracked sequence numbers for persistence id would be very useful for deduplication.
 Then the offset itself doesn't have to be very exact since we can scan back in time for potentially missed events.
-That would also make it easier to have a live feed with Akka messages of the events directly from the write-side to the Projection, which would reduce the need for frequently polling the database.
+That would also make it easier to have a live feed with Pekko messages of the events directly from the write-side to the Projection, which would reduce the need for frequently polling the database.

 That rich offset can be stored in a database table with one row per persistence id.
 It can be capped to a time window.
 For quick deduplication it would also have a cache in memory of all or part of that time window.